hypochoco/hypochoco.github.io/README.md

 # todo:
 ## get some better temp images

-## make everything mobile friendly...
+## make the typography more mobile friendly
-# fill in the about me, no page, and blogs
+## fix the navigator for mobile

+# notes on deploying:
+## run "npm run deploy" after committing changes to deploy the website...
+## double check github domain...

+# --- react indo ---

 # Getting Started with Create React App